Coder12a/pvp_revamped/README.md

 3. *Below* gives a damage multipliable.

 #### velocity related damage.
-Damage from speed related on all three-position axis.
+Velocity damage requires a full punch.
+Damage from speed is related to the hitter’s velocity.
+Hitting the victim on the side or back while they are running will reduce this multiplier.
+If the victim is running at you and you hit them in the front you get a full damage multiplier.

 #### distance related damage.
 Damage from range the distance is spilt into three parts by a multipliable: